 Unlike drug testing where the metabolites are absorbed through the root of the hair, when a client consumes alcohol the entire length of the hair is contaminated.
 Therefore, it is not possible to segment the hair.
 For example, if your client had not drunk for 5 months and then in 1 month drinks an excessive amount of alcohol, the alcohol markers will be found throughout the entire length of the hair.

 Alcohol in sufficient quantities can be toxic to the liver.
-An individual who chronically abuses alcohol may experience cirrhosis of the liver leading to reduced function or, in the most extreme cases, death.
+An individual who chronically abuses alcohol may experience cirrhosis of the liver leading to reduced function.

 A liver function test will test for liver enzymes in the blood, which strongly indicate damage to the liver.
-Our liver function tests include five markers: total bilirubin, aspartarte aminotransferase (AST), alanine aminotransferase (ALT) and Gamma glutamyl transferase (GGT).
+Our liver function tests include five markers: total bilirubin, aspartarte aminotransferase (AST), alanine aminotransferase (ALT), alkaline phosphatase (ALP) and gamma glutamyl transferase (GGT).